kubernetes/autoscaler/cluster-autoscaler/README.md

 * There are no kube-system pods on the node (except these that run on all nodes by default like manifest-run pods or pods created by daemonsets).

+* There are no pods with local storage.
+Applications with local storage would lose their data if a node is deleted, even if they are replicated.

 If a node is not needed for more than 10 min (configurable) then it can be deleted.
 Cluster Autoscaler deletes one node at a time to reduce the risk of creating new unschedulable pods.
 The next node can be deleted when it is also not needed for more than 10 min.
 It may happen just after